wangyePHD/Awesome-Part-Aware-2D-3D_Joint-Learning/README.md

 * Fine-grained Cross-modal Alignment Network for Text-Video Retrieval, 2021, ACM Multimedia ⛔️
 * Contrast Learning video tutorial https://www.bilibili.com/video/BV19S4y1M7hm?from=search&seid=10759527350031983776&spm_id_from=333.337.0.0 ⛔️
 * Use What You Have: Video Retrieval Using Representations From Collaborative Experts, BMVC, 2019
+* Cross-Modal and Hierarchical Modeling of Video and Text, CVPR, 2018
 * Learning a Text-Video Embedding from Incomplete and Heterogeneous Data

 ### multi-modality